1rfsNet/Fritz-Box-Cloudflare-DynDNS/README.md

 This PHP script is designed to be used with a Fritz!Box, but may also work with other routers and devices that offer the ability to call a custom URL and pass the IPv4 and IPv6 address.
 The Fritz!Box will call the script automatically as soon as the IPv4 and IPv6 address has been changed.
 The IP-addresses of the Fritz!Box are passed to the script.

 # Requirements
 Only a web server, a Cloudflare account (Free/Paid) and a domain registered with Cloudflare is required.
-The webserver only needs PHP and must be accessible via the internet.
+The webserver only needs PHP, PHP-Curl and must be accessible via the internet.
 If necessary it also works with a server in your own network, but this has not been tested yet.

 # Features
 - Transmission of the current IP address of the Fritzbox to Cloudflare (via API)